 The torque is fully adjustable from 2.5 – 5 Nm and you can also use it as a manual screwdriver when the battery goes completely flat.
 Just place the switch into the middle position which locks the magnetic hex spindle.

-The hex tip is magnetized as to quickly accept standard sized screw hex tip.
+The hex tip is magnetized to quickly accept standard-sized screw hex tip.
 It has the standard sized 1/4 inch hex tip that grips those various bits nice and tight with no slop.
 My kit only came with one Philips screwdriver tip but there are spare holes in the kit box to add your own.
 I’m sure this keeps the price down low.

 Bosch Go tear down